 Remuneration and Performance Remuneration and performance metrics should consistently support and drive the Group's desired risk-taking behavior, risk appetite, and risk culture.
 Annual performance reviews and objective-setting processes include steps taken by the individual to promote the Group's desired core values, compliance with policies and procedures, internal audit results, and supervisory findings.
 Incentive compensation programs systematically include individual and group adherence to the Group's core values and risk culture, including: Treatment of clients; Cooperation with internal control functions and regulators; Respect for risk exposure limits; and Alignment between performance and risk.
-Talent Development and Succession Planning d Succession De reflected in the development plans for employees.
-Succession planning processes for key management positions include risk management experience
+Talent Development and Succession Planning Understanding key risks and essential elements of risk management and the culture of the organization is a critical skill for senior employees.
+These should be reflected in the development plans for employees.
+Succession planning processes for key management positions include risk management experience and not only revenue-based accomplishments.
+Training programs are available for all staff to develop risk management competencies.